JuliaAI/MLJ.jl/docs/src/list_of_supported_models.md

 * *experimental*: indicates the package is fairly new and/or is under active development; you can help by testing these packages and making them more robust,
-* *low*: indicates packages that have reached a roughly stable form in terms of interface and are unlikely to contain serious bugs.
-They be missing some functionality found in similar packages elsewhere.
-They have not benefited from a high level of use
+* *low*: indicate a package that has reached a roughly stable form in terms of interface and which is unlikely to contain serious bugs.
+It may be missing some functionality found in similar packages.
+It has not benefited from a high level of use
 * *medium*: indicates the package is fairly mature but may benefit from optimizations and/or extra features; you can help by suggesting either,